wilroboly/mac-installation-tools/README.md

-# How to Setup a Mac for development purposes
+# How to Setup a Mac for Web Development

-This is likely going to be an on-going exercise as application needs change over time.
-For now, we should be satisfied that all our efforts will not be lost.
+> This document will change organically as application needs change and get updated over time.

+## After your first login

-Our first steps after instantiating an account is either migrating an old user over to the new machine from an older mac system or just starting fresh.
+There is a likelihood that you have come to this page right after turning on your new Mac.
+That's great, your first steps should be, after instantiating an account on our Mac machines, is either migrating an old user over to the new machine from an older Mac system or just starting fresh.

-Once on your computer, let's get a few things started:
+**Let's get a few things started**

-## Startup Terminal
+## Preparing software

-We will be working with a terminal window, safari and chrome / firefox eventually.
-In the meantime, we need our **cli**!
+We will be working with a `terminal` window initially.
+Eventually we might use `Safari`, `Chrome` or `Firefox`.
+For now, we need our **command line**!
 Let's kickstart the process by either navigating to the `Application > Utilities` folder and selecting `Terminal` app.

 ![img_1.png](img_1.png)